inpsyde/multilingual-press/src/readme.txt

 [issue #177](https://github.com/inpsyde/multilingual-press/issues/177).
 - Fix missing noredirect query var for all URLs of linked elements, see [issue #174](https://github.com/inpsyde/multilingual-press/issues/174).
-- Fire plugin activation hooks for active plugins when a site has been duplicated.
+- New setting: Fire plugin activation hooks for active plugins when a site has been duplicated.
 - Feature: Show sites with their alternative language title in the admin bar, see [issue #110](https://github.com/inpsyde/multilingual-press/issues/110).